-Lorraine Kopczynski, president and CEO of Pioneer Center for Human Services, told the center's board about her plans to retire in the spring of 2012.
+Lorraine Kopczynski, president and CEO of, told the center's board about her plans to retire in the spring of 2012.

 “As the board is very sad to see Lorraine retire, we are delighted in supporting her wishes for a very well deserved transition to the next chapter in her life," Mike Moushey, Chairman of Pioneers’ Board, said.
 "Her leadership and strong conviction has been instrumental in positioning Pioneer for many significant achievements over the years.
 Her passion and dedication for the organization, community and especially the clients has motivated and driven us all during our tenure on the board.

 “Our objective to seek her replacement will be a challenging one to say the least, but we’re committed to maintain our diligence to assure candidates possess the high level of excellence Lorraine has established in this key leadership role," Moushey said.
 "We will pursue a process for internal and external candidates over the next few months.”

 Pioneer Center for Human Services is the largest social service agency in McHenry County, serving persons with developmental disabilities, mental illness, traumatic brain injury, the homeless through McHenry County PADS, victims of sexual assault through VOICE Sexual Assault Services, Children and Adolescents through Youth Service Bureau, and the Sage House a home for children with autism.

 Kopczynski has worked for Pioneer Center for over 25 years.
 She re-entered the workforce, full time, starting as a caseworker in 1986 and received her Master’s Degree in Business Management in 1992.

 According to a release by Pioneer Center, Kopczynski advanced to key leadership roles, including Division Director, Associate Director, Chief Operation Officer and was appointed to her current role as President/CEO in 2005.